rhaas80/pa_volume/README.md

 clients.
 It requires module-stream-restore to be loaded (which is usually the case) to function.
 When called without arguments it shows all the known clients (running and non-running) and their remembered volume level.
-To set the volume level pass it the name of the client followed by the volume in pecent.
+To set the volume level pass it the name of the client followed by the volume in percent.

 ## Installation
 No configure script is provided right now, but there is a simple Makefile.
 You